Nikolai Izmerov: Early life

 Nikolai Izmerov was born in Frunze (Bishkek today), Kyrgyzstan in 1927, to Izmerov Fedot Fedotovich (1885) and Izmerova Evdokia Filatovna (née Shemilina) (1892).

 He was educated at a 10-years school in Jambul (Kyrgyzstan), and began studying to become a railway engineer.
 But after 2 years of study Izmerov entered the Tashkent Medical Institute (Faculty of Hygiene) in 1946.

 Izmerov believed that his choice was determined by his Christian upbringing, received from believing parents; and by the sense of compassion for sick people he saw in hospitals.

 Early work

 Izmerov entered the Central Institute of Advanced Medical Training (1952) after graduation in the Tashkent Medical Institute and Clinical Training in Hygiene.
 After additional studying, he became a senior inspector in the Ministry of Health in 1953–1955.

-He prepared and defended the dissertation of the candidate of medical sciences “Air pollution with gasoline vapor and its maximum permissible concentration” in the Central Institute of Advanced Medical Training in 1958.
+He prepared and defended the dissertation of the candidate of medical sciences “Air pollution with gasoline vapor and its maximum permissible concentration” at the Central Institute of Advanced Medical Training in 1958.

-Izmerov became Deputy head of the Department of external relations of the Ministry of Health of the USSR in 1960, and in 1962-64 — Deputy Minister of health, chief sanitary doctor of the RSFSR.
+Izmerov became Deputy head of the Department of External Relations of the Ministry of Health of the USSR in 1960, and in 1962-64 — Deputy Minister of health, and chief sanitary doctor of the RSFSR.
 N. Izmerov developed standards for occupational and environmental hygiene.
 He continued his work in this area even later.